snowflakejs/prime/README.md

 ### `npm run start`

-Runs the webpack-dev-server in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the webpack-dev-server in development mode.Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run lint`